-Who Is Considered a Full-Time College Student and Why Does it Matter?October 2, 2019
+What is a Full-time Student and Why is it Important?October 2, 2019

 Are you at that important time in your life when you are seriously considering going to college?
 If so, you probably have a shortlist of colleges that you would like to attend.
 However, just as important as where you will go to college is the consideration of how you will go to college.
 Will you be a full-time student or a part-time student?
 It seems pretty obvious that a full-time student will go to school more often during the academic year than a part-time student.
-However, what you probably don’t realize is that what distinguishes the two tends to vary by college or university.
+However, what you probably don’t realize is that the exact factors that distinguish the two tend to vary by college or university.
 It’s essential that you know the enrollment requirements of any college that you are thinking of attending.

 What Is the Definition of a Full-Time College Student?

 The most obvious difference between a full and part-time student relates to how many credit hours are taken during a semester.
 To be regarded as a full-time student generally means working toward a minimum of twelve credits (approximately four classes).
 Part-time is usually considered to lie somewhere in the area of two to eleven credits (one to three classes).

 However, what counts as full-time at a school that uses a semester system will likely vary from what counts as full-time at a school that uses a quarter system.
 To make things easier to understand, students are usually classified as full-time as long as they take more than half of a traditional course load.

 To learn if you will be considered a full-time student, check with the college of your choice.
 The registrar’s office will most likely have the college’s definition posted online.
 If not, a quick phone call or email is the best way to go.

 Note: if you are a student with some learning differences, then a full-time course load for you might vary from that of other students.
 Be sure to check with your college on your particular situation.